Joan Huffman

-Joan J. Huffman (born August 17, 1956) is an American politician serving as a Republican member of the Texas Senate who represents District 17, which includes a portion of populous Harris County.
+Joan J. Huffman (born August 17, 1956) is an American politician who has represented the 17th district in the Texas Senate since 2008.
+A member of the Republican Party, the district includes portions of Brazoria, Fort Bend, and Harris county.

 On the last day of the 86th Legislature, she was chosen by her colleagues—Democrats and Republicans—to serve as president pro tempore.